-The annual corporate performance goals are generally tied to achievement of research, clinical and regulatory milestones related to our clinical development programs.
+The annual corporate performance goals are generally tied to achievement of research, clinical, and regulatory milestones related to our clinical development programs.
 The Compensation Committee and our Board of Directors reviews the Company's achievement of the corporate goals in their totality, taking into account the Company's overall performance for the year.

-For 2020, the payment of annual performance bonuses to our Named Executive Officers (other than Dr. Thompson) was based on achievement of our corporate goals.
-Dr. Thompson did not receive any compensation, including any bonuses, for his service as President and Chief Executive Officer.
-The corporate goals established and achieved for 2020 included various financing and research and development activities and objectives related to our clinical development programs.
-In December 2020, the Board of Directors determined that 125% of the 2020 corporate goals had been achieved.
-Dr. Shawver's performance-based bonus was approved by the Board of Directors in the amount of \$283,545.
-This bonus amount was not pro-rated based on Dr. Shawver's employment start date in April 2020.
-Dr. Odegard's performance-based bonus, which included an additional 25% based on her individual contributions toward the corporate goals, was approved by the Board of Directors in the amount of \$177,912.
-Mr. Piazza's performance-based bonus was approved by the Board of Directors in the amount of \$32,226.
-This amount was pro-rated based on Mr. Piazza's start date in November 2020.
+For 2021, the payment of annual performance bonuses to our Named Executive Officers was based on achievement of our corporate goals.
+The corporate goals established and achieved for 2021 included various financing and research and development activities and objectives related to our clinical development programs.
+In January 2022, the Board of Directors determined that 110% of the 2021 corporate goals had been achieved.
+Dr. Shawver's performance-based bonus was approved by the Board of Directors in the amount of \$291,500.
+Dr. Odegard's performance-based bonus was approved by the Board of Directors in the amount of \$193,600.
+Mr. Piazza's performance-based bonus was approved by the Board of \$187,000.